Conditional Formatting in Excel is using to highlight the color of the cells depending upon the cell's value or user conditions.

 Based on that cell, you can apply multiple types of conditional formatting in Excel.

-In below give an example I have some numbers and i want to HighLight some numbers based on some criteria. let's see those numbers who have more than 900 value should come in green color.
+In the below given example, I have some numbers and I want to highlight some numbers based on cell criteria.

-1. First select range of cells that you want to apply conditional formatting.
+1. First select a range of cells that you want to apply conditional formatting.

 2. And go to Home Tab and click on Conditional Formatting Option.

-3. Then click HighHight Cell Rules and click Greater than...
+3. Then click HighLight Cells Rules and click Greater than...